 Free 1/2 Hour Initial Consultation for New Potential Clients Call (715) 842-2162 orEmail Us to schedule a consultation!
-Find Us at 3544 Stewart Ave Wausau, Wisconsin west of Menards across from O’Malley’s Honda and Cadillac
+Find Us at 3544 Stewart Ave Wausau, Wisconsin west of Menards and O’Malley Honda at the corner of Stewart Ave and 36th Ave.

 You do not have to face your tax problems alone.
 We understand the stress, fear, and confusion you may experience when faced with tax collection from the IRS and Wisconsin Department of Revenue.
 Call our office at (715) 842-2162 to get the help you need to get your legal life in order.